DemolitionStudios/visualprogramming.net/content/Licensing/Commercial.md

 headline: Commercial Use
 ---

-Use for any commercial purposes requires a per-developer license.
-Commercial use includes funded academic research or use in NPOs.
+Any commercial use requires a per-developer license.
+Commercial use includes funded academic research and usage by NPOs.